 We will admit test optional applicants that meet a minimum GPA of 3.5 on a 4.0 scale and general university admissions requirements.
 Due to the minimum math placement of Math 126 for engineering, a math assessment is required prior to New Student Orientation in June.
 The ALEKS math placement exam, qualifying AP, IB, or dual enrollment courses and grades, or an ACT or SAT score are approved options for placement.
 Enrolling students who do not qualify for the minimum math placement will be admitted to the WVU Center for Learning, Advising, and Student Success (CLASS).
 Students admitted into CLASS will have the opportunity to work with advisors who will help them find their path into the Statler College.

 Even if you are admitted test option, we encourage you to take the ACT or SAT for increased scholarship opportunities.
 Departmental scholarships for first time freshmen offered by the Benjamin M. Statler College of Engineering and Mineral Resources require an ACT or SAT score to qualify.

 Math Placement for Entering Freshmen

 Admissions will be based on the highest math sub-score submitted (ACT or SAT), and the highest GPA printed on high school transcripts.

 Transfer Admission Criteria

 Students who wish to transfer to a Statler College program from another university are welcome and encouraged to apply.
-While many factors are used in the evaluation process, transfer students with 24 credits or more of college coursework must have a 2.75 minimum college-level GPA (cumulative from all institutions), with placement into at least Calculus 1.
+While many factors are used in the evaluation process, transfer students with 24 credits or more of college coursework must have a 2.75 minimum college-level GPA (cumulative from all institutions), with placement into Calculus 1 or higher.
 You can look at our transfer equivalencies to see the process of how your courses will be evaluated.
 We highly encourage you to talk with our recruitment team or set up a visit and they will be glad to help you and answer any questions about the transfer process.